WizardOfWhimsical/WizardOfWhimsical/README.md

 Now, I’m continuing my education with [Code the Dream](https://codethedream.org/), where I will be learning **React** and sharpening my frontend skills to complete the full stack.

-By day, I work full-time as a **trainer at Pizza Ranch**.
+By day, I work full-time as a Line Cook at **Mill Creek Tavern**.
 By night, I study, build, and help mentor others.
 I run casual tutoring sessions for newer students to help them push past imposter syndrome — something we all know too well.
 Teaching helps me stay sharp and give back at the same time.

 This isn't just a career path — it's a personal mission.
 I'm here to learn, build, and to help open the door for other in underprivileged communities into tech.